oetiker/znapzend/README.md

 stuff to build some of the prerequisite perl modules into binary libraries for the target OS and architecture.
 For run-time you will need just perl.

+For a long time znapzend build required a GNU Make implementation.
+While this is no longer strictly the case, and at least Sun Make (as of OpenIndiana) and BSD Make (as of FreeBSD) are also known to work, the instructions below still suggest it as optional (if system-provided tools fail, fall back to `gmake`).

 The Git checkout includes a pregenerated `configure` script.
 For a rebuild of a checkout from scratch you may also want to `./bootstrap.sh` and then would need the autoconf/automake stack.